rancher/docs/content/rancher/v2.5/en/monitoring-alerting/how-monitoring-works/_index.md

 By editing custom YAML in the Alertmanager or Receiver configuration, you can also send alerts to multiple notification systems.
 For more information, see the section on configuring [Receivers.](./configuration/receiver/#configuring-multiple-receivers)

-# 4. How the Monitoring Application Works
+# 4. Monitoring V2 Specific Components

 Prometheus Operator introduces a set of [Custom Resource Definitions](https://github.com/prometheus-operator/prometheus-operator#customresourcedefinitions) that allow users to deploy and manage Prometheus and Alertmanager instances by creating and modifying those custom resources on a cluster.